 News & Updates

-All DOT public facilities in which the public conducts business were required to be physically accessible by January 6, 1994.
-All programs provided by the DOT are required to have program access meaning that accommodations may be required by DOT for the public to access a particular program.
+All NCDOT facilities in which the public conducts business are required to be physically accessible.
+All programs provided by the Department are required to be accessible meaning accommodations may need to be provided for the public to access a particular program.
 This includes hearings and workshops.

 The department developed and distributed a transition plan and self-evaluation notebook to over fifty locations around the state and provided a two-hour ADA training session for all employees.

 The ADA law is very clear on most points; but, not very defined on other points.
 Case law will eventually provide strict guidance.
 More and more issues will be surfacing as the law takes effect.
-Documentation of ADA accommodations for the public and DOT employees is very important.
-Units are requested to document instances where DOT provides assistance or accommodations to disabled persons.
+Documentation of ADA accommodations for the public and NCDOT employees is very important.
+Units are requested to document instances where assistance or accommodations are provided to disabled persons.
 This information should be forwarded to the ADA Library located in the Productivity Services Section.

 ADA Grievance Procedure:

 The Department has developed a procedure to ensure the prompt and equitable resolution of unresolved ADA complaints.
-This procedure may be used by either Department employees or citizens desiring to utilize State (DOT) maintained facilities.
-Items that are grievable include a denial of a requested accommodation, the inadequacy of an accommodation, the inaccessibility of a program or activity due to disability, or discrimination based on a disability.
+This procedure is intended for citizens desiring to utilize NCDOT maintained facilities or access the Department’s programs.
+Items which can be grieved include a denial of a requested accommodation, the inadequacy of an accommodation, the inaccessibility of a program or activity due to disability, or discrimination based on a disability.
 This procedure is intended for use after all "local" attempts to resolve an issue have been exhausted.